a woman packing a carry on suitcase with clothing while sitting on the floor

 When it comes to traveling light with just a carry-on, choosing the right bag is crucial.
 Look for a bag that meets the size requirements of the airline you’ll be flying with, as well as one that is durable and lightweight.
 The common carry-on luggage size for most major airlines is 22 inches (56 cm) long, 14 inches (36 cm) wide, and 9 inches (23 cm) deep, including the wheels, handles, and any external pockets.

 It’s really important that you double-check with the airline before you go — some are more stringent with size rules than others.
-My carry-on bag is actually 24 inches long, and I haven’t had any problems with it, but I rarely travel budget airlines.
+My first carry-on bag was actually 24 inches long, and I didn’t have any problems with it, but I didn’t travel budget airlines with it.
 That’s not to sound like a total fancy, schmancy snot, but budget airlines generally come with a whole host of restrictions and fine print.
 A cheap flight once ended up costing me over $1,000 to get home; after that, I’ve tried to avoid them like the plague.
 So, just keep in mind that they all won’t be as flexible with you if your bag is two inches too long.

 When you’re choosing a bag, look for one with multiple compartments and pockets to help you stay organized.
 Lastly, some people swear by hardtop bags; they generally aren’t my first choice as they aren’t as flexible.
 If the bag is a tight fit in an overhead compartment, it’s harder to smoosh a hardtop bag.
 I once had a conversation with an airline employee about the most problematic bags, and he shared that they find the hardtop bags are the ones that break at the zipper more frequently because of overpacking.
 The hard shell doesn’t have a lot of give, so it ends up putting a lot of stress on the zipper.
 Just something to think about if you’re going to try and force a lot in the bag.
 These three bags give you both options and are highly rated.